 Therefore, on the count of apps and integrations for this selling on Shopify reviews, the reviewed platform is superior – without question.

 Shopify is a fully-hosted online store builder.
 In other words, you don't need to contract an external hosting provider.

-When you're selling on Shopify reviews suggest that migration is not as tedious as it sounds.
-In just a few steps and with the help of useful apps (e.g. Cart2Cart ), you can migrate your online store from any platform to Shopify and vice versa.
-This makes a potential “moving house” scenario for your online store manageable and convenient.
+When you're selling on Shopify suggest that migration is not as tedious as it sounds.
+Shopify has a built-in facility called Store Importer which can be used to move whole web stores from one on-platform account to another easily.
+Alternatively you can seek the help from useful tools like liteExtension to migrate your online store from any platform to Shopify and vice versa.
+Both options makes a potential “moving house” scenario for your online store manageable and convenient.

 If you set up a Shopify online store, what eCommerce functionalities can you get your hands on?
 Take note that some of these features are not accessible with the cheaper plans (read our section on Shopify Lite Reviews to learn more).